wengzehang/CAPGrasp/README.md

 # CAPGrasp: An R3 x SO(2) Equivariant Continuous Approach-Constrained Generative Grasp Sampler

 This repository contains the PyTorch implementation of CAPGrasp.
-We offer tools such as the CAPGrasp Sampler, Evaluator, and constrained grasp refinement, along with pre-trained models.
-Additionally, we provide the object set and grasp dataset essential for training.
+We offer tools such as the CAPGrasp Sampler, Evaluator, and constrained grasp refinement, along with trained models.
+Additionally, we provide the object partial point cloud dataset and grasp dataset essential for training.

 > **Note**: The IsaacGym environment used for evaluation will be released later.